‘Playboy’ Model Lexi Wood Slowly Spreads Legs In Tattered Blue Jeans & Crop Top

 A quick scroll of the comment section reveals a smattering of heart and fire emoticons.

-“Stunning,” “hottie,” and “beauty” were some of the single word complements her followers used to describe the picture.
+“Stunning,” “hottie,” and “beauty” were some of the single-word compliments her followers used to describe the picture.
 She even had one excited follower ask if she was married or had a boyfriend.

 Overall, the sizzling display of her tiny frame was well-received by her followers.